kjrstory/starter-hugo-academic/content/en/post/spack_openfoam_contribution1/index.md

   spack install openfoam@2206 %gcc@9.4.0
 ```

-Once you execute the command, all the packages that were previously checked with the spec command will be installed, compiling them from source.
+Once you execute the command, all the packages that were previously checked with the `spack spec` command will be installed, compiling them from source.
 The installation time may vary depending on the server environment, taking anywhere from several minutes to several hours.

 ## Introduction to Spack Package Recipes
 The version definitions, dependencies, and variant definitions for OpenFOAM are specified in the [Spack repository](https://github.com/spack/spack), not by the OpenFOAM community.